 The Avengers, in a souped-up submarine, are roaming the depths in search of the Sub-Mariner, when they come across the chunk of ice and are intrigued by the form of a man frozen inside it.
 They bring it aboard their sub and thaw it, amazed to see that the man wears the costume of World War Two superhero Captain America.

 Cap revives and proves his superhero bonafides in a panicked battle with the Avengers since he is confused and threatened by his strange surroundings.
-The Avengers ask how he wound up frozen in ice.
+After the fight and after Cap calms down the Avengers ask how he wound up frozen in ice.
 Cap relates the tale that in 1945 he and his World War Two sidekick Bucky were invading the castle headquarters of Baron Zemo, one of their Nazi superfoes.
 Zemo was launching an experimental rocketplane at England so Cap and Bucky threw themselves onto the craft just as it took off.

 Cap fell from the vessel before he could finish disabling it, and Bucky exploded with the rocketplane.
 (This was considered canon for decades until Marvel Comics decided Bucky had survived as the Winter Soldier) In the frozen North Sea waters, Cap’s super-soldier serum activated a form of suspended animation meant to protect against extreme cold, thus preserving him, alive but unconscious, all these years.